Logo

 social-icons social-icons social-icons

-Nearly half of all Americans have high blood pressure,¹ making it one of the most widespread and serious health concerns today.
-High blood pressure, or hypertension, occurs when the force of blood against the artery walls remains too high over time, placing excessive strain on the heart and blood vessels.
+Nearly half of all Americans have high blood pressure, making hypertension one of the most common and serious chronic health conditions today.
+High blood pressure occurs when the force of blood against the artery walls remains elevated over time, placing continuous strain on the heart, blood vessels, kidneys, and brain.

-Often referred to as the "silent killer," hypertension can develop without noticeable symptoms, yet it significantly raises the risk of heart disease, stroke, kidney damage, and other life-threatening complications.
+Often called the “silent killer,” hypertension frequently develops without noticeable symptoms.
+Despite feeling well, individuals with untreated high blood pressure face a significantly increased risk of heart attack, stroke, kidney disease, vision loss, and other life-threatening complications.

 What Is Hypertension?

-There are two primary types of hypertension:²
+There are two main types of hypertension:

-Understanding Blood Pressure
+Understanding Blood Pressure Readings

 Hypertension Symptoms